deepmodeling/dpgen/doc/autotest/property/properties/EOS-get-started-and-input-examples.md

 }
 ```

-`vol_start` is the starting relative volume per atom in Å^3/atom, `vol_step` is the increasing step of the ratio of relative volume, and the biggest volume is smaller than `vol_end` times the volume of equilibrium structure.
+`vol_start` is the starting volume relative to the equilibrium structure, `vol_step` is the volume increment step relative to the equilibrium structure, and the biggest relative volume is smaller than `vol_end`.